We believe you will feel the difference when you visit Concord.

 Something is always happening at Concord.
 But activities and events are available at any social or civic club.
 What separates Concord is its motivation.
 From youth retreats to senior luncheons, from Bible studies to potluck dinners, our ultimate goal is to glorify Jesus Christ.
 We find joy in serving our Savior and fellowshipping with His children.

 Concord has always been mindful of future growth.
-As time passed and the church congregation continued to grow, being filled to capacity for most services, it became necessary to offer two morning services each Sunday.
+As time passed and the church congregation continued to grow, being filled to capacity for most services.
 The people again stepped out on faith, and a beautiful new meeting house became a reality, being dedicated on May 5, 1991.
 The Church Complex now includes a Fellowship Hall, a Family Life Center, and a new 3 story education building.

 Concord’s cemetery is one of the oldest and largest in the area.
 Civil war, WWI, WWII, Korea, and Vietnam Veterans are buried there.